SashaSpievakov/sashaspievakov/README.md

 # Frontend Developer

 ### I always get excited about opportunities to work on innovative and challenging projects.
-Bold ideas motivate me to constantly develop my skills and stay up to date with modern technologies and best practices in frontend development.
+Bold ideas motivate me to constantly develop my skills and stay up-to-date with modern technologies and best practices in development.

 <br/>